spyrospav/spyrospav.github.io/index.md

 cover: true
 ---

 Hi!
-I'm Spyros Pavlatos and I am a second year PhD student at University of Pennsylvania advised by [Rajeev Alur](https://vincen.tl/).
+I'm Spyros Pavlatos and I am a second year PhD student at University of Pennsylvania advised by [Vincent Liu](https://vincen.tl/).
 I'm also a proud member of [PLClub](https://www.cis.upenn.edu/~plclub/)!
 {:.lead}

 My research interests are focused around Programming Languages, Compilers and Distributed Systems.
-More specifically, I am interested in using PL techniques
+More specifically, I am interested in using PL and Compilers techniques to speed up applications on cloud platforms.
 {:.lead}

 Before joining Penn, I completed my undergraduate studies at National Technical University of Athens under the supervision of [Kostis Sagonas](https://user.it.uu.se/~kostis/).
 My undergraduate thesis was focused on developing a test suite for model checking Persistent Memory programs.